chadev/Chadev_ircbot/README.md

 -  5 :beer: = [Ballmer Peak](http://xkcd.com/323/)
 -  6+ :beer: = WTF????
 Should you even keyboard right now?  :worried:

-For heavy drinking sessions feel free to subsitute :beer: with :beers:
+For heavy drinking sessions feel free to subsitute :beer: with :beers:.
+For an example of this in use, see commit [44b154](https://github.com/chadev/Chadev_ircbot/commit/44b1544d9f56e10ba1083f036e852ac786458a31)

 ## License